Leaf Celery With Shrimp Wontons

 Chinese celery cooking ideals part II :

-Well, with our rich soil, the golden heart Chinese celery just keep on growing like weeds despite we have tried to use it up in every possible ways - juice, share, and feed to farm animals.
-Spring is approaching, time to pull these guys out for summer planting.
-We decide to make the lase use of it Chinese celery pot stickers before throw them into our compost bin.
+Well, with our rich soil, the golden heart Chinese celery just keeps on growing like weeds, despite we have tried to use it up in every possible way - juice, share, and feeding it to our farm animals.
+Spring is approaching, so it's time to pull these guys out for summer planting.
+We decide to make the last use of it in Chinese celery potstickers before throwing them into our compost bin.
 BTW, the leaves are usually disregarded.

 Our food chain is in crisis.
 Big agribusiness has made profits more important than your health - more important than the environment - more important than your right to know how your food is produced.
 But beneath the surface, a revolution is growing. - Author: John Robbins